-We’ve written in the past about how to apply the 4T filter to your media tour: Talent, Topic, Timing and Targets.
+We’ve written in the past about how to apply the 4T filter to your media tour: Talent, Topic, Timing, and Targets.
 Over the next few weeks, we’ll focus on breaking down those aspects.
-Today, we’re happy to offer 4media’s four considerations for timing a tour.
+Today, we’re happy to offer 4media group’s four considerations for timing a tour.
 Check em out, and remember we’re always here to help if you want to talk more.

 Can You Be First?

 One of the most important aspects of timing has to do with where you can place a tour or story in the overall media landscape.

 We recently saw some success after a PR survey and b-roll distribution pitch landed more than 50 earned television hits—including a national cable outlet and stations in New York, LA, and Dallas—because it was the first survey of the season dealing with a pretty hot topic.

 If you can time a release just right, to where you’re early enough to be first, but not too early that people aren’t yet paying attention, timing can result in huge wins for both you and a client.